mentalclear/react-zero-to-full-stack/README.md

 # react-zero-to-full-stack
-Repo for the course React: Zero to Full-Stack (Video Collection) from O'Reilly
+Repo for the course:
+React: Zero to Full-Stack (Video Collection) from O'Reilly Published by: Addison-Wesley Professional